 On a floured surface, roll one piece into a 25-in. x 5-in. rectangle.
 Cut into 5-in. square pieces.
 Cut each square diagonally in half, forming two triangles.
 Roll up triangles from the wide end and place pointed side down 2 in. apart on sprayed baking sheets.
 Curve ends down to form crescent shape.
 Repeat with remaining dough.
 Cover and let rise until doubled, about 40 minutes.

-In a small bowl, beat egg with remaining milk.
+In a small bowl, beat egg with remaining almond milk.
 Using a basting brush, brush over the croissants.
 Bake at 400° for 15-20 minutes or until golden brown.
 Remove and let cool on wire racks

 Makes about 15-18